dhis2-metadata/VPD_PAHO/docs/vpd_paho-installation.md

 ### Organisation unit assignment

-You must assign the program to organisation units within your own hierarchy in order to be able to see the program in tracker capture.
+You must assign the programs and datasets to organisation units within existing hierarchy in order to be accessible via capture apps.

 ### Duplicated metadata